FaheemKRahman/faheemkrahman/README.md

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a penetration tester.

 ## Academic Papers
-A short list of academic papers authored or co-authored during my studied at University of Birmingham
+A short list of academic papers authored or co-authored during my studies at University of Birmingham
 - [Ransomware](https://github.com/FaheemKRahman/faheemkrahman/blob/main/ransomware.pdf)